San Quentin Rehabilitation Center: History

 The dining hall of the prison is adorned by six 20 ft sepia-toned murals depicting California history.
 They were painted by Alfredo Santos, one-time convicted heroin dealer and successful artist, during his 1953–1955 incarceration.
 The murals were painted with a thinned, raw sienna oil paint directly to plaster as he was denied use of other colors to paint with.

 Between 1992 and 1997, a "boot camp" was held at the prison that was intended to "rehabilitat[e] first-time, nonviolent offenders"; the program was discontinued because it did not reduce recidivism or save money.

+A corrections officer was fatally stabbed on June 8, 1985 when inmates stabbed him through the bars of their locked cell.
+The weapon they used was a spear that the inmates had made in their cell.
+In response officials tightened their contraband screening and later the same year discovered stashed bullets and gunpowder.
+Coroners have reported finding shivs inside inmates bodies, hidden in the rectum to avoid detection.

 A 2005 court-ordered report found that the prison was "old, antiquated, dirty, poorly staffed, poorly maintained with inadequate medical space and equipment and overcrowded."
 Later that year, the warden was fired for "threaten[ing] disciplinary action against a doctor who spoke with attorneys about problems with health care delivery at the prison."
 By 2007, a new trauma center had opened at the prison and a new $175 million medical complex was planned.

 In 2020, the prison became the center of a COVID-19 outbreak, after a group of prisoners were transferred to San Quentin from the California Institution for Men in Chino, California.
 Initial reports suggested that San Quentin officials were told that the new inmates had all tested negative; however, few had been tested at all.
 By June 22, at least 350 inmates and staff had tested positive, in what a federal judge called a "significant failure" of policy.

 In March 2023, California governor Gavin Newsom announced a "historic transformation" of the then-called San Quentin State Prison as part of a project to improve public safety through a greater focus on rehabilitation and education.
 As part of the project, the prison was renamed San Quentin Rehabilitation Center and an advisory group of rehabilitation and public safety experts was formed to advise the efforts.